return to Forum Europe website

 High level round table discussion

-Alexander Willan, Head of Unit, European Commission*
+Roland Honekamp, Head of Section, Economic Regulation, Policy Development Unit, European Commission

 Vianney Hennes, Director, Orange-France Telecom Group